kingluddite/web-dev-notes/frontend/js/react/wesbos/05-write-html-with-jsx.md

 ```

 ## Multiple lines
 We need to return but we will be using multiple lines.
 If we just have `return` it will never get to the next line and just return.
-We need to use parentheses like
+We need to use parentheses like this:

 ```
 return (